felipewind/quarkus-mutual-tls-demo/README.md

 # quarkus-tls-demo

-Demonstration project to configure Transport Layer Security (TLS) on Quarkus' server an client applications.
+Demonstration project that shows how to configure Transport Layer Security (TLS) on Quarkus server and Quarkus client applications.

-In this project I explain the concepts of https, tls and mutual tls.
+First, I explain the concepts of https, tls and mutual tls.

-Then, I execute a few tests showing how to configure one Quarkus's server and client applications to use mutual tls.
+Then, I execute a few tests showing how to configure one Quarkus server and Quarkus client applications to use mutual tls.

 - [Concepts](#concepts)
 - [Certificate Generation](#certificate-generation)